 VII.ASRC Incident Staff/Search Manager IV (IS/SM-IV)

-Incident Staff/Search Manager IV standards define the minimum requirements necessary to perform in the role of a NIMS compliant General Staff position, including Operations Section Chief and Planning Section Chief) mission person and ground portion of missing aircraft search
+Incident Staff/Search Manager IV standards define the minimum requirements necessary to perform in the role of a NIMS compliant General Staff position, including Operations Section Chief and Planning Section Chief) for missing person and the ground portion of a missing aircraft search.

+A. SM-IV Position Task Book (PTB)

+An ASRC SM-IV PTB is available for the Group Training Officer and applicant to utilize to track progress toward completion of the SM-IV qualification requirements.

-A. Qualifications
+B. Qualifications

-To become Incident Staff certified, the applicant must:
+To become Incident Staff/Search Manager IV certified, the applicant must:

 Be an ASRC Field Team Leader (FTL);